tendermint/spec/spec/abci/apps.md

 limit.

-Additionally, applications must ensure that a single set of updates does not contain any duplicates - a given public key can only appear in an update once.
+Additionally, applications must ensure that a single set of updates does not contain any duplicates - a given public key can only appear once within a given update.
 If an update includes duplicates, the block execution will fail irrecoverably.

 ### InitChain

-ResponseInitChain can return a list of validators.
+The `InitChain` method can return a list of validators.
 If the list is empty, Tendermint will use the validators loaded in the genesis file.
-If the list is not empty, Tendermint will use it for the validator set.
+If the list returned by `InitChain` is not empty, Tendermint will use its contents as the validator set.
-This way the application can determine the initial validator set for the blockchain.
+This way the application can set the initial validator set for the blockchain.

 ### EndBlock